NuevoFoundation/workshops/content/english/java-basics/activity-2.md

 age = 11; // assign data 11 to the variable age
 System.out.println(age); // prints out 11
 ```
+Notice how you did not need to specify the data type of `age` again.
 {{% /notice %}}

 ## What the Type -- Track Numbers!